Eternal Darkness: Sanity's Requiem (GameCube)

 And that’s Eternal Darkness’s triumph.
 It has fluid play control and logical puzzles, and these aspects alone put it head and shoulders above its survival horror brethren.
 But you’ll get so caught up in its complex narrative and unsettling images – and wind up so rattled as a result – that in the end, nothing else matters.
 It’s the quintessential survival horror title; seven years later, I’m still haunted by it.

-If you enjoyed this Eternal Darkness: Sanity's Requiem review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Eternal Darkness: Sanity's Requiem review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!